 Financial Accounts (FBAR) by

 June 30, 2013.
-These reminders are addressed in the IRS News
+These reminders are addressed in an IRS News

 Reporting Foreign Bank Accounts